tynia/gowork/README.md

 # [gowork](https://github.com/tynia/gowork.git)
 **GOWORK** is a tiny server framework implement using golang.
-It is aim at developing server faster.
+It is aimed at developing server faster.
 It is also an exercise to improve myself.

 # Author